 Program Educational Objectives PEO 1: To attract and prepare learners to attain sound knowledge in the field of Computer engineering. a) 1.1.
 To attract students by providing conducive academic environment and to enhance quality of students by rigorous monitoring and control.
 1.2.
 To prepare learners with a sound foundation in the mathematical, scientific and engineering fundamentals.
 1.3.
 To prepare learners to use modern tools effectively to solve real life problems.
 1.4 To equip learners with broad education relevant to field of computing in the global and social context.
 PEO 2: To prepare learners to attain need-based skills and competencies with a focus on futuristic needs at the national and international level.
 2.1.
 To ensure employability by need-based training spread over the entire course and contemporary local and global requirements.
 2.2.
-To prepare Learners for higher studies and life-long learning through active involvement of learners with research oriented and industry-based projects.
+To prepare learners for higher studies and life-long learning through active involvement of learners with research oriented and industry-based projects.
 PEO 3: To prepare learners to become valued professionals and responsible citizens.
 3.1.
-To encourage and motivate students through well planned co-curricular and extracurricular activities for all-round personality development.
-3.2.
-To inculcate professional and ethical attitude, leadership qualities and commitment to social responsibilities.
-Program Specific Outcomes PSO 1 :Ability to develop academic aptitude and apply knowledge of computing and mathematics to computer science problems and thereby design and develop Software and Hardware Systems.
-PSO 2 :Ability to enhance research skills and utilize advanced computing tools for analysis, design and implementation of computing systems for resolving real life / social problems PSO 3 : Ability to utilize multidisciplinary knowledge required for satisfying industry / global requirements and hence develop an attitude for life-long learning PSO 4 : Ability to have all round personality with skills like leadership, verbal &amp; written communication , team work, sensitivity towards society in order to become valued and responsible professionals.
+To encourage and motivate students through well planned co-curricular and extracurricular activities for all-round personality development. commitment to social responsibilities. • PSO 1 :Ability to develop academic aptitude and apply knowledge of computing and mathematics to computer science problems and thereby design and develop Software and Hardware Systems.
+Program • PSO 2 :Ability to enhance research skills and utilize advanced computing tools for analysis, design and implementation of computing systems for resolving real life / social Specific problems PSO 3 : Ability to utilize multidisciplinary knowledge required for satisfying industry/global Outcomes requirements and hence develop an attitude for life-long learning • PSO 4 : Ability to have all round personality with skills like leadership, verbal & written communication , team work, sensitivity towards society in order to become valued and responsible professionals.